-We all have come across some one who has lost data due to not having a Data Backup Solution for digital files.
-As your business and data grows you must employ a strategy to back up all of your photos and data files quickly and cheaply with relative ease.
+We all have come across someone who has lost data due to not having a Data Backup Solution for digital files.
+As your business and data grow you must employ a strategy to back up all of your photos and data files quickly and cheaply with relative ease.

 We will go through the steps to show you how you can have a Simple Cheap 3 or 4 tier system to Backup your Professional Photographs and have an easy Data Recovery system in place just in case something goes terribly wrong.

 - 1 3 Tier Backup Solutions

 - 2 Plan your Data Backup System

 - 3 NAS Drives for Photographers

 - 5 Data Recovery

 - 6 Final Thoughts and Photo Backup Setup

 - 7 Top 5 Nas Drives for Photographers 5 Bay (best redundancy) – Amazon links

 - 8 Best Budget Backup Solutions for Photographers 2 Bay